What to Eat Now: August

 Zucchini & Yellow Squash

 Along with late summer comes a veritable glut of squash in markets, stands, and backyards across the country.
 Summer squash has a way of taking over gardens, leaving a bounty so vast, you can't give them all away.
-During my childhood, my home town had an annual Zucchini Fest in which zucchini were carved, used in competitions, and, yes, eaten … anything the town could think of to use the darn things up.
-Fortunately, today we've got over 50,000 zucchini recipes on Yummly to help save zucchini from being used as sculpture materials.
+During my childhood, my home town had an annual Zucchini Fest in which zucchini were carved, used in athletic competitions, and, yes, eaten … anything the town could think of to use the darn things up.
+Fortunately, today we've got over 50,000 zucchini recipes on Yummly to help save zucchini from being used as sculpture material.

 What to Look For